 Challenger: Shanequa Charles

 The 20-year veteran of the Assembly won his last primary in a landslide, but Shanequa Charles is hoping she has better luck on a platform that includes support for making public transit free.
 Rivera is no stranger to politics, but he might not be able to count on Democratic leaders to save him this time considering all that trouble he got into last December for recording and releasing footage from the Democratic conference’s secretive meetings.
+Charles hasn’t yet released a campaign finance filing, while Rivera’s campaign has not reported raising a single dollar since Oct.
+2020.

 Assembly Member David Weprin